iphkwan/high-hand/README.md

 Step.3.
 Calculate the diff between current image and the recorded background.
 (TODO) Step.4.0 Extract the skin using YUV ellispe-skin-model.
 (FINISHED) Step.4.1 Remove the face using facedectect model of OpenCV.
 (OPTIONAL) Step.5.
-Draw the hand's contour and display it on the screen (TODO) Step.6.
+Draw the hand's contour and display it on the screen (FINISHED) Step.6.
 Track the center of hand's contour.
 (TODO)
 ```